ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 Student submissions will be reviewed by the DC Chairs and selections will be made on the basis of their contribution to the colloquium goals, strength of research direction, and the advisor’s assessment.
 Accepted submissions will be printed for colloquium participants, but will otherwise remain confidential.

 ## Doctoral Colloquium Chairs
-Karen Schloss, *University of Wisconsin-Madison*
+Christophe Hurter, *Ecole Nationale de l'Aviation Civile*
-Kate Isaacs, *University of Utah*
+Emily Wall, *Emory University*
-Christophe Hurter, *Civil Aviation University (ENAC)*
+Yunhai Wang, *Renmin University of China*

 Contact VIS DC co-chairs: [doctoral_coll@ieeevis.org](mailto:doctoral_coll@ieeevis.org)